alphagov/govuk-design-system/src/components/date-input/index.md

 Say ‘[whatever it is] must be the same as or after [date and optional description]’.
 For example, ‘The date your course ends must be the same as or after 1 September 2017 when you started the course’.

+Consider that the other date, in this example 1 September 2017, might be wrong instead.
+If this is possible, provide help to users to change this date too.

 #### If the date must be after another date

 Highlight the date input as a whole.<br>

 Say ‘[whatever it is] must be after [date and optional description]’.
 For example, ‘The day your course ends must be after 1 September 2017’.

+Consider that the other date, in this example 1 September 2017, might be wrong instead.
+If this is possible, provide help to users to change this date too.

 #### If the date must be the same as or before another date